courtneyabrown/cs310/README.md

 # cs310
-CS310 Foundations of Artificial Intelligence
+CS310 Foundations of Artifical Intelligence at University of Strathclyde 2020 coursework.